 Try to make your social shares visually interesting so they catch students’ attention and generate engagement through comments and ‘likes.’
 This helps boost your posts into more social feeds so you reach more students.

 Quizzes are wildly popular on social media.
 Students likely check to see who their celebrity soul mate is or what their favorite food says about their career success.
 It takes just a minute for a student to click through a few questions and gain useless knowledge, but it’s a fun mental break.
 Why not make it a valuable learning experience?

 You can create engaging quizzes in Typeform or Survey Monkey and share links on your social feeds or send out in a newsletter.
 Students can learn insightful information about themselves and get directed to resources in the same amount of time they would have posted their Harry Potter House to their Instagram feed.
 Better yet, you can use data from the quizzes and surveys to inform updates to the information you share with students.

 Every resource you provide students doesn’t have to be a step toward landing in their dream career.
 You could help alleviate stress or boost memory retention by offering tips for mental health and self-care to create positive habits before they enter the workforce.

 One easy way to motivate students is to create study playlists that appeal to different tastes in music and serve different purposes.
 Students can benefit from a pick-me-up after a long day or tunes to decompress from a long exam.
 You can even put together a neuro-stimulating list to help students recall and perform their best.

-Gamification is a great way to motivate students to hone skills they need for organization and retaining important information they need for the job search and in their careers.
+Gamification is a great way to motivate students to hone the skills they need for organization and retaining important information they need for their job search and in their careers.
 There are dozens of apps geared toward goal-setting and creating sustainable healthy habits.